benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 **Results**

-Achieves a mean Pearson correlation of 0.569 in a cold-drug scenario across a 5-fold CV.
+Achieves a mean Pearson correlation of 0.569 in a cold-drug scenario across a 5-fold CV. \
+Achieves a mean Pearson correlation of 0.874 in a cold-cell scenario across a 5-fold CV.

 **Data**